JetBrains/teamcity-documentation/topics/teamcity-data-directory.md

 ### .dist Template Configuration Files

 Many configuration files meant for manual editing use the following convention:
-* Together with the file (suppose named `fileName`) there comes a file `fileName.dist`. `.dist` files are meant to store default server settings, so that you can use them as a sample for `fileName` configuration.
+* Together with the file (suppose named `fileName`) there comes a file `fileName.dist`.
+The `.dist` files are meant to store default server settings, so that you can use them as a sample for `fileName` configuration.
 The `.dist` files should not be edited manually as they are overwritten on every server start.
 Also, `.dist` files are used during the server upgrade to determine whether the `fileName` files were modified by user, or the latter can be updated.

 ### XML Structure and References

 If you plan to modify the configuration manually, note that there are entries interlinked by _ids_.
-Examples of such entries are __build configuration \-&gt; VCS roots__ links and __Project \-&gt; parent project__ links.
+Examples of such entries are __build configuration -&gt; VCS roots__ links and __Project -&gt; parent project__ links.
 All the entries of the same type must have unique ids in the entire server.
 New entries can be added only if their ids are unique.

 See also the related [section](how-to.md#Move+TeamCity+Projects+from+One+Server+to+Another) on moving projects between TeamCity servers.